 Patricia Cecil began at the Museum in 2021, working to expand public and scholarly understanding of faith, spirituality and religion in WWI.
 She curates exhibitions, interprets and organizes the collection, publishes in scholarly and lay media and develops presentations for public programming.
 Cecil holds a B.A. in Anthropology from the University of Iowa and an M.A. in Indigenous Studies and Museum Studies from the University of Kansas.

 Topics: Faith and Religion; Culture and Symbols; American Indian History

 Digitization Program Manager and Assistant Registrar

 Tracy Dennis started working at the Museum in 2013.
 She maintains the Museum’s collections management database and directs the processing, digitization and storage of new collections.
 She also provides research and logistics assistance for exhibitions, special projects and public programs.
 Dennis graduated from Northwest Missouri State University with a B.S. in History and from the University of Kansas with an M.A. in Museum Studies.

 Topics: Collection processing and digitization; Women and WWI

 Vice President of Marketing and Guest Services

-Karis Erwin was hired in 2020 to oversee two departments at the Museum and Memorial: the marketing team, which manages visual and written communications such as advertising, social media and media relations; and the Guest Services team, which manages ticketing and the onsite and online museum stores.
+Karis Erwin was hired in 2020 and oversees three departments at the Museum and Memorial: the marketing team, which manages visual and written communications such as advertising, social media and media relations; the Guest Services team, which manages ticketing and the onsite and online museum stores; and Special Events and Group Sales, which manages private event rentals and group visits to the Museum and Memorial.
 Erwin graduated from Pittsburg State University with a Bachelor of Business Administration in Marketing and from the University of Missouri in Kansas City with a Master of Public Administration in Nonprofit management.